 - Assigned to detail

-CRAs perform the mundane tasks of going through the paper-based SMV reports, and action item log/spreadsheet regularly to track the action items until completion.
-This further involves on and off communication with clinical sites to confirm not only the completion status but also to verify that the action item is resolved accurately.
+CRAs perform the mundane tasks of going through the paper-based SMV reports and the action item log/spreadsheet regularly to track the action items until completion.
+The process further involves on and off communication with various clinical sites to confirm the completion status and verify the effective resolution of the action items.

-Here is an exhaustive list of features that can help a user holistically manage site/sponsor compliance to open item management –
+The following is a comprehensive list of features that can help users in managing site/sponsor compliance to open item management in a holistic manner –

-- Create dashboard visualization of all action items – timepoint of creation, assigned to, description, the timeline for completion and open versus closed status between monitoring visits.
+- Create a dashboard visualization of all action items such as – time of creation, assigned to, description, completion timeline, and open versus closed status between monitoring visits.

-- Ensure record level traceability by linking action items to originating SMV report.
+- Ensure record-level traceability by linking action items to originating site monitoring visit (SMV) reports.

-- Integrate action item information to the subsequent SMV report, if still open, to provide continuity and transparency between visits.
+- Integrate action item information into the subsequent SMV report to provide continuity and transparency between visits.

-- Auto-assign or delegate action item tasks to responsible parties.
-Include instructions and due dates for completion.
+- Auto-assign or delegate action item tasks to responsible parties including instructions and due dates for completion.

-- Deploy an alert mechanism to send email notifications to assigned team members of action item workflow events including but not limited to aged action items, escalations for resolution, analysis for recurrent issues and problem-solving to prevent reoccurrence.
+- Deploy an alert mechanism to send email notifications to assigned team members of action item workflow events including aged action items, escalations for resolution, analysis for recurrent issues, and problem-solving to prevent reoccurrence.

-- Link action items to applicable protocol deviations, AE/SAEs, note to file (NTF) or corrective and preventive action (CAPA) reports for issues raised and resolved through an integrated task completer – anticipating and closing automatically the action items based on relevant entries you make.
-For example – SAE resolution date, IRB acknowledgment of protocol deviation, completion of the pending training module, etc. shall automatically mark the action item complete when cross-linked to the same.
+- You can link action items to apply protocol deviations, AE/SAEs, note to file (NTF), or Corrective And Preventive Action (CAPA) reports for issues raised and resolved via an integrated task completer.
+The system anticipates and closes action items automatically based on relevant entries that you make.
+For instance, if you cross-link the SAE resolution date, IRB acknowledgment of protocol deviation, and completion of a pending training module, the action item will be marked as complete automatically.

 - Link action item reports across visits and sites for reporting and analyzing quality trends for site compliance.

-Octalsoft’s cloud-based, mobile-enabled CTMS provides a comprehensive platform for planning your trials, efficiently managing them, and bringing studies to successful conclusion.
-Please contact us for an online demo
+Octalsoft’s cloud-based, mobile-enabled CTMS solutions provide a comprehensive platform for planning your trials, efficiently managing them and bringing studies to a successful conclusion.